IPA.CONF(5) IPA.CONF(5)

 }

-If you want to load the value of the limit parameters from the data-
+If it is necessary to load the value of the limit parameter from the

-base, then set the value of the load_limit parameter to ``yes''.
-If
+database, then set the value of the load_limit parameter to ``yes''

 One of possible cases why one wants to set this parameter to ``yes'' is